 Encijan and Highlander are locally based clubs who organise these trips.
 They have internationally certified skippers and run the campgrounds on the Tara along with hiking, biking, wildlife observation and rafting trips.
 They are well organised, professional and fun.

-Do you now want to visit Sutjeska National Park?
-Pick up a copy of our guide to Bosnia with a 10% discount:
+Now keen to visit Sutjeska National Park?
+Pick up a copy of our guide to Bosnia: